Who is it for?

 Digital Marketing and Social Media

-All students complete two core modules (Product Innovation Management and Business Sustainability) in term three.
+All students complete two core modules (Product Innovation Management and Technology and Marketing) in term three.

 Product Innovation Management